Pogrom: Kishinev and the Tilt of History: Synopsis

 The book begins with Zipperstein detailing the events leading to the Pogrom.
 In 1903, many Christians were struggling as farmers and other lower class jobs whereas many Jews were finding much more success, living in large homes that formerly belonged to Christians.
 Religious differences also led to many Christians viewing the Jews as different or even lesser peoples.
 As tensions rose, synagogues warned their members to leave before a greater conflict arose.
 Many chose to remain and in April, the violence and harassment intensified.
 Tensions peaked when Kishinev's daily newspaper wrote an article accusing Jews of killing a Christian boy for his blood.
 The article enraged many Christians and antisemites used it to justify violence against Jews as self-defense, which Zipperstein states caused them to view the Pogrom as a way to defend Christians from the domination of Jews, rather than an attack.
 He further states that the event was also fueled by social and economic reasons.

-On April 19th and 20th of 1903, the three-day Kishinev Pogrom massacre began in Kishinev, Russia (today Chișinău, Republic of Moldova).
+On April 19 and 20, 1903, the three-day Kishinev Pogrom massacre began in Kishinev, Russia (today Chișinău, Republic of Moldova).
 Mobs of laborers and artisans attacked the 50,000 Jews that lived in the city, feathering them, ravaging homes, raping, and killing.
 The attackers destroyed homes and synagogues, ravaging Jews.
-Pogromists broke into stores, raped women, and used pitchforks, guns, and other weapons to all viciously attack men, women, and children.
+Pogromists broke into stores, raped women, and used pitchforks, guns, and other weapons to viciously attack men, women, and children.
 Zipperstein noted that many of the crimes done were by neighbors and former friends who had known the Jews for many years.
 Very few civilians and policemen helped protect the Jews.
 According to Zipperstein, most officials supported the Pogrom, confiscating weapons from Jews and helping the attackers.
-Zipperstein writes that when a Jew asked an officer for help, the officer did not budge, saying that this is what the Jews deserved.
+Zipperstein writes that when a Jew asked an officer for help, the officer did not budge, saying that this was what the Jews deserved.
 The mob continued their rampage all around the city, shouting slogans such as "Death to the Jews."
 The end result was 49 killed, 95 seriously wounded, 400 more wounded, and 1500 homes destroyed.

 Zipperstein's analysis

-After compiling papers, guidebooks, newspapers, and transcripts, Zipperstein saw that there was controversial and contradictory information of the event.
+After compiling papers, guidebooks, newspapers, and transcripts, Zipperstein saw that there was controversial and contradictory information about the event.
 One misunderstanding is that the Jewish people were cowardly and ran away from the attack, which Zipperstein states is not true and that they stood up for themselves, guarding areas for protection and finding defense weapons such as bats and metal objects.
 A poem criticizing the Jewish people was written by Russian Jewish and Zionist poet Hayim Nahman Bialik, which Zipperstein states is contradicted by evidence that a group of over 250 Jewish men rounded up to fight back.